 Ozan Ozavci is an Associate Professor of Transimperial History at Utrecht University and the principal investigator of the ERC COOPERATION project.
-As part of this project, Ozan supervises team members and authros book chapters, articles, and a monograph on the origins of international public health cooperation and sanitary internationalism in the Middle East and North Africa.
+As part of this project, Ozan writes articles, book chapters and a monograph on sanitary internationalism in the Middle East and North Africa.

 Securing Empire.
 Imperial Cooperation and Competition in the Nineteenth Century